degville/snap-docs/docs/reference/development/interfaces/snapcraft-lifecycle.md

 (interfaces-snapcraft-lifecycle)=
 # snapcraft-lifecycle

-> :information_source: The snapcraft lifecycle is explained in detail in the [parts lifecycle](/) documentation.
+> ⓘ  The snapcraft lifecycle is explained in detail in the [parts lifecycle](/) documentation.